 Art Ambassador Tours

 Guided tours of Cleveland Clinic Art Collection: the Art Program offers guided, 45-minute tours of Cleveland Clinic's contemporary art collection, including information on the artists and their works.
 Tours are available for patients, guests and employees.
 Tours of three different collections housed in the Sydell & Arnold Miller Family Pavilion are available.
-The tours start at the Miller Lobby Information desk at 11 a.m., 1 p.m. and 2:30 p.m. every Wednesday.
+The tours start at the Miller Lobby Information desk at 11 a.m., 1 p.m. and 2:30 p.m. every other Wednesday and some Saturdays.
 No reservation is necessary.

 Art in the Afternoon